oasalonen/local-cluster/README.md

 - bootit app

 # Setup
+This assumes you already have a functioning Kubernetes setup.
+## Clone the repo
+Do it.
 ## Private container registry access
 The app should be available in a private docker registry.
 The current code assumes it is in ```ollireg.azurecr.io```.
 Kubernetes needs the credentials to access it so flux can perform CD.
 ```